aravindballa/website/content/memos/Journaling on physical notebooks.md

 But guess what–I **hardly searched** old entries.

 Anyhow, the thoughts that come while journaling are **fleeting** anyways.
 They aren't of any value e most of the times.
-And when they are, I can easily ily transfer/copy them to my PKM (Personal Knowledge Management) apps.
+And when they are, I can easily transfer/copy them to my PKM (Personal Knowledge Management) apps.

 ---